 - Chestnut has high levels of minerals, vitamins and protein: for stew, as a side vegetable or puree, t’is a fall fruit to favor!

-Growing chestnut for its health benefits
+Growing chestnut for its benefits

 - If you’re looking to grow your own chestnut tree, provide full sun exposure, well ventilated.
 As regards soil, any loose garden soil will do if it drains well and isn’t chalky.

-Using chestnut in your cooking for its health benefits
+Maximize chestnut health boosts in your cooking

 - Chestnuts are savored in stews or as boiled vegetables, they can be grilled on a wood fire or baked in a stove.